 - If you earned interest from a trust, you will receive a T3, Statement of Trust Income Allocations and Designations tax slip.
 You may also receive interest income reported in T5013, Statement of Partnership Income.

 - If you receive interest income from an employee profit-sharing plan, it will be reported on a T4PS slip.
-Also, the T5008, Statement of Securities Transactions slip can report interests earned on securities and bonds.
+Also, the T5008, Statement of Securities Transactions slip can report interest earned on securities and bonds.

 Similar to reporting most interest and dividends as income, you must also report the money you earn from the sale of shares and mutual fund units.